 Please describe the structure and nature of the interactions and identify the Chairman, Deputy Chairman and all other members.

-Potential benefits and risks
+Perspectives and challenges in collaborative funding

-Please indicate how you intend to transfer the project to an external funding agency.
-Also describe potential challenges to your project.
+Please indicate how you intend to transfer the project into an externally funded collaborative project or structure and give a timeframe for the application.
+Also describe potential challenges to your projects and the application.

 Funding